The list of things I want to do when I retire includes traveling, logging some quality family time and eating a lot of good food.

-There are plenty of reasons companies cite when lobbying for price hikes.
+There are plenty of reasons companies can cite when lobbying for price hikes.

 The number of companies offering LTCI is dwindling since it has proven to be a challenging business model.
 It’s not unreasonable to assume regulators will continue to approve price increases to make sure the market survives.

 “There were over 1,000 companies at one time that issued long-term care policies and now there might be 10,” Clark says.

 “I mean, it’s totally a business that the insurance industry was like, ‘Wow, we screwed that up.’
 And they headed for the exits.”